-The Revelation of the Book of the Revelation to John
+Singing is the Revelation of the Revelation to John!

-A sermon by Dean Sam Candler Easter 5 - Year C - and the Last Sunday 4:00 Service of the Season
+A sermon by the Very Rev. Sam Candler Choral Eucharist on the Fifth Sunday of Easter - Year C and the Last Sunday 4:00 Service of the Season

 I am glad to be preaching on this last 4:00 Sunday afternoon choral service of the season.
-Every Sunday afternoon from September through May, the Cathedral of St. Philip offers worship of an especially musical character.
-Today, on the last Sunday of our season, we worship with a beautiful Choral Eucharist.